tlongers/doccydoc/sphinx/source/units.rst

 **Guidance on use**

-The ``Area of Operations`` fields document multiple and concurrent areas of operation of a unit.
-The value entered in this field is the OpenStreetMap object ID number for the lowest-level formal geographical area that best describes where a unit has operated in some manner.
+This pair fo fields document multiple and concurrent areas of operation of a unit.
+The value entered in this field is the OSM object ID number for the lowest-level formal geographical area that best describes where a unit has operated in some manner.
+In most cases, the OSM object type used in this field will be a ``relation``.

 Area of Operations: Country
 ---------------------------